Tips on What to Include in Your Ghost Kitchen Menu

 Some common items for prep include:

-Batters and marinades – If you’re frying up something delicious, running out of batter can force your virtual kitchen into a standstill.
+- Batters and marinades: If you’re frying up something delicious, running out of batter can force your virtual kitchen to a standstill.
 Fortunately, batters and marinades can be prepped daily to ensure freshness and avoid any hiccups.

 As a restaurant owner, it’s important to acknowledge that what you prep is dependent on what you offer on your menu, so thoroughly examine your offerings for more opportunities to prep ahead.
 That way, you can create an efficient assembly line for most of your dishes.